m-weigand/ccd_tools/docs/doc/install_windows.rst

 Anaconda installation
 ---------------------

+Anaconda is a Python distribution, simplifying package management and using the conda package management system.
 Download Anaconda (Python 3.6 version) here: https://www.anaconda.com/download/ and follwow the installation instructions.
 In addition, a installation guide can be found here: https://docs.anaconda.com/anaconda/install/windows.html